Comparison theorems for the extreme eigenvalues of a random symmetric matrix: Main results

 The symbol $\Id_d$ refers to the identity matrix with dimension $d$; we sometimes omit the dimensional subscript.
 The symbol $\mathbf{E}_{ij}$ denotes the standard basis matrix with a one in the $(i, j)$ position and zeros elsewhere.
-The dimensions of these matrices are determined by context.
+These matrices' dimensions are determined by context.

 The symbol ${}^\transp$ denotes the transpose of a vector or matrix, while ${}^*$ denotes the conjugate transpose.
 The norm $\norm{\cdot}$ refers the $\ell_2$ norm on vectors or the associated $\ell_2$ operator norm on matrices, which we call the \term{spectral norm}.
 The Frobenius norm $\fnorm{\cdot}$ also appears regularly.